BlockDevsUnited/l-earn/lessons/English/Lesson3: Devcash Bounty Platform.md

 Bounty hunting can be ruthless, but highly lucrative for those at the top of their game.

-The most common form of bounty are bug bounties, bounties for general work are becoming increasingly popular in the crypto space.
+The most common form of bounty are bug bounties, however bounties for general work are becoming increasingly popular in the crypto space.

 ### Platform Overview